GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **At Higher Tiers**: Each tier beyond the minimum increases the range by 3 yards.

-**Critical Failure**: You words fail to produce their intended meaning and the fumbling causes great dissonance to yourself, leaving you vulnerable for a number of round equal to the points of failure or until an ally spends an action helping you come to your senses.
+**Critical Failure**: You words fail to produce their intended meaning and the fumbling causes great dissonance to yourself, leaving you vulnerable for a number of rounds equal to the points of failure or until an ally spends an action helping you come to your senses.

 ### S (6